Table of Contents

 Why are psilocybin mushrooms illegal in the Netherlands but truffles aren’t?

 In the Netherlands, mushrooms that contain psilocybin were made illegal in 2008, but truffles containing psilocybin are still legal for sale and consumption.
-The difference in the classification of these two products lies in the fact that truffles are considered ‘lesser’ forms of magic mushrooms, as they grow underground and are often less powerful.

 Are magic truffles legal in the USA?